 The video is duplicated by

 The drawing of the salt house on the video

-cover (above) is copyright 2007 Nantwich Museum; Cheshire County
+cover (right) is copyright 2007 Nantwich Museum; Cheshire County

 Council; and Mike Ritchie.